AnirudhG07/cheatshh/README.md

 We also have premade libraries of groups <a href="https://github.com/AnirudhG07/cheatshh/tree/main/library"> here </a> which you can download with the instructions given there itself. <br>
 We welcome you to publish your own libraries for everyone to see.

+# Bookmarking
+Bookmarking let's you save your command in the main preview despite them being present in a group.<br>
+You can bookmark a command by pressing Enter and selecting `Bookmark`.
+Now you don't need to find it in a group and access it in the main preview.<br>You can always remove Bookmark of a command by pressing Enter and selecting `Remove Bookmark`.

 # Dependencies

 Cheatshh uses the following as its main tools.
 Ensure that these are pre-installed in your computer.